ibm-cloud-docs/network-attached-storage/mount-nas-storage-freebsd.md

 Mounting your NAS Storage to a device that runs on FreeBSD can be done by using a series of simple commands in the command line.

-1. Create a folder in FreeBSD to be used to mount NAS with the following command.
+1. Create a folder with the following command.
    ```
    mkdir /local/mountpoint
    ```